SiliconLabs/peripheral_examples_simplicity_sdk/series2/wdog/wdog_prs_clear/readme.md

 1. Connect the periodic external signal to the GPIO input pin
 2. Build the project and download to the Starter Kit
-3. LED0 should be blinking
+3. LED0 should be off
 4. Disconnect the periodic external signal
-5. LED0 is now on and not blinking anymore, indicating a WDOG reset
+5. LED0 is now on, indicating a WDOG reset

 ## Hardware & Connections ##